Keto Chocolate-Covered Strawberries: A Guilt-Free Treat for Every Sweet Tooth

 strawberries in an airtight container to prevent humidity exposure.

-Creative with Flavors: Add a drop of peppermint or orange extract to
+- Get Creative with Flavors: Add some peppermint or orange extract to your chocolate and make it special.

 Keto-Friendly Variations to Try